Prescription Drug Benefits - Human Resources at Ohio State

 Prescription Drug Benefits Details

-Hard copy prescription cards are no longer mailed by Express Scripts.
-With the Express Scripts mobile app, you can access your prescription card and manage your prescriptions.
+With the Express Scripts mobile app, you can access your prescription card virtually and manage your prescriptions.
 If you prefer a paper card, you have the option to print a card from the Express Scripts website.

 First you need to register with Express Scripts, using one of these methods: